 The first one and a half hour was fun and easy with uphill walk.
 But then came, what seemed like the never ending stone steps.

 Sudan Sharma Before going to bed all I was doing was reading about Ghale Gaun and no wonder everything I read had me excited about the journey we were going to embark on.
 The next day I woke up and joined my colleagues to accompany them on a drive to Besisahar, Lamjung.
 We reached there at 11 AM which was the exact time we had planned to reach at.
 We had a delicious lunch and then we started the long walk uphill, the word 'uphill' is meant to be taken very seriously because after 10 minutes we felt as if were climbing a ladder and the fact that scared me personally was, this was just the beginning and we had hours to go before reaching our destination.
 But, there was no point in backing down so we continued and after around 5 hours of walk(or even more for some of the guys) we reached Ghale Gaun.
 One thing I would like to say is how much ever I may try to explain, I will never be able to express my joy in words.

 Although it was very tough and tiresome, no one will be able to experience that feeling if they reach there by riding a vehicle.

+Although it was very tough and tiresome, no one will be able to experience that feeling if they reach there by riding a vehicle.
+During the hike I got the chance to explore the beauty that nature had offered which was not possible if I had reached there easily.
+The immense joy was because I had spent so much time in the lap of mother nature even though I was physically worn out in that space of time.
 Talking about the destination itself, the first thing that amazed me was Ghale Gaun was a 'Free WiFi Zone'.
 Although this materialistic entity was nothing in front of the place itself, it does signify that this village was moving forward in terms of providing privileges for the people living there.
 Also, the accommodation for tourist had been planned in such a way that the money from the guests would be divided equally to all the villagers, as there were no hotels there and the only option was Home Stay.
 We were divided in 3 groups of 4 people and each group were given a separate house.
 We then started the customary drinking and enjoyed the company of each other in a surrounding which were craving for from the day we had planned the trip.
 After that we had dinner and it didn't take us much time to fall asleep as we were so tired.
 The next day some of us decided to wake up early and enjoy the majestic view of the mountains and clicked some pictures there.
 After all the fun the time came to say goodbye to Ghale Gaun and come back to the same old life with all hustle and bustle.
 Having said that we came back with an experience we could never forget and memories we will cherish forever.
 I personally know that I will surely be heading back to Ghale Gaun sometime in the future as well.